Major Arcana

 Full Interpretation

-The Magician represents the power to manifest your desires through focused will and action.
+The Magician represents the ability to manifest desires, harness resources, and take inspired action.

 In-Depth Analysis